garorueda99/garorueda99/readme.md

 ### My Values:

 - 💡 Curiosity.
 A lover of learning.
-- 👑 Honestity and Integrity
+- 👑 Honesty and Integrity

 ### My Goals: